Hotel California: Harmonic structure

 The intro and verses' chord pattern counts eight measures, each one assigned to a single chord.
 Seven different chords are used in the eight measures.
 As the song opens, it is not until the eighth measure that a chord is repeated.
 The song is initially in the key of B-minor.
-The presence of E major (a borrowed chord that contains a G#, which isn't usually found in the key of B minor), gives a hint of B Dorian mode.
+The presence of E major suggests a modality of B Dorian mode.

 The chords are played as follows (F♯ can be played as F♯7):